teatwig/bearlytics/README.md

 ## What is this?

 Bearlytics is exactly what it says on the tin - a straightforward web analytics tool that helps you understand your website traffic without selling your soul to the tracking gods.
-No cookies, no personal data collection, just the basics:
+No cookies, no PII problems, just the basics:

 - Page views
 - Referrers